An ${\cal O}(n^2 \log(n))$ algorithm for the weighted stable set problem in claw-free graphs: Wings, Similarity and Weakly Normal Cliques

-Assume now that $Q \cap S = \emptyset$ and suppose, by contradiction, that there exists a bound node $v \in Q$.
+\emph{Proof}.
+Suppose that there exists a bound node $v \in Q$.
 Let $W(s, t)$ be the wing containing $v$.
 Both $s$ and $t$ belong to $N(Q)$ and are adjacent to the node $v \in Q$.
 But this contradicts the assumption that $Q$ is weakly normal, since $s$ and $t$ are non-adjacent.
 It follows that $Q$ contains only free nodes, each one of them adjacent to some node in $S$, so $S' = N(Q) \cap S \ne \emptyset$.
-We have that $S'$ contains at least two nodes, since otherwise the unique node in $S'$ would be universal to $Q$, contradicting its maximality.
-It follows that $Q$ is contained in some connected component $C$ of $G_F$.
-If $C$ is a clique, then $Q \equiv C$ belongs to ${\cal F}$ and the theorem follows.
+We have that $S'$ contains at least two nodes, since otherwise the unique node in $S'$ would be complete to $Q$, contradicting its maximality.
+It follows that $Q$ induces a complete multi-partite subgraph of $G_F$ and hence is contained in some connected component $C$ of $G_F$.
+If $Q \equiv C$ then it belongs to ${\cal F}(S)$ and the theorem follows.
 Otherwise there exists a node $x \in C \setminus Q$ adjacent to some dissimilar node $y \in Q$.
 But then $x$ and $S(y)$ are non-adjacent nodes in $N(y) \setminus Q$, contradicting the assumption that $Q$ is weakly normal. \done